JaShawn Hill on Seeing the Good in Your Community

 See the Good & Be the Good

-JaShawn and her sons Moses and Josiah
+JaShawn and her sons, Moses and Josiah

 For young people who’ve experienced the unimaginable, offering support and care during COVID-19 has been especially challenging.
-Guidelines around mobile and video use have eased, and JaShawn is able
+Guidelines around mobile and video use have eased, and JaShawn is able to stay connected through technology and socially-distanced meetings.
+Despite the shifting dynamics, JaShawn leans on her faith, adopting an action-oriented outlook during trying times.

-“Each day I ask myself ‘how can I be the good?’
-My motto is ‘be the good, seek the good, and you will see the good’, so I seek to see the good.
+“Each day I ask myself, ‘How can I be the good?’
+My motto is ‘Be the good, seek the good, and you will see the good,’ so I seek to see the good.
 It’s intentional and it’s a skillset I’m always sharpening,” shares JaShawn.
 “I’m going to look for the good in my community, in my home, in my children.
 That’s my mindset, and you know what?
 I have not been left wanting.”